suyesh/imdb-monkey/README.md

 ## Description

-The IMDB gem allows you to easy access publicly available data from IMDB.
+The IMDB Monkey  Allows you to scrape data from IMDB.

 ## Features